Jago56/Andre-Data_Analyst/README.md

 # Hi, I'm Andre 👋

-Transitioning into a Data Analyst career after leveraging a layoff as an opportunity to reskill, completing the SkyStates Data Science & AI Program in October 2026.
-Built end‑to‑end analytics projects using Python, SQL, Power BI, Tableau, and machine learning, demonstrating strong capability in data cleaning, dashboard development, KPI automation, and business insight generation.
-Ready to contribute immediately in Data Analyst and BI Analyst roles.
+Transitioning into a career as a Scrum Master and Data Analyst after leveraging a layoff to reskill and completing the SkyStates Data Science & AI Program in October 2026.
+I’ve built end‑to‑end analytics projects using Python, SQL, Power BI, Tableau, and machine learning, demonstrating strong capability in data cleaning, dashboard development, KPI automation, and business insight generation.
+As a Scrum Master, I bring strengths in team facilitation, backlog refinement, sprint planning, and ensuring clear, testable requirements.
+Ready to contribute immediately in Data Analyst, BI Analyst, and Scrum Master roles.

 ## 🚀 What I'm Working On
 - Strengthening my Python fundamentals through hands‑on projects